sekunho/swoogle/README.md

 - `Vehicle`: `length` has an extra whitespace at the end.
 Why...

 - `Vehicle`: `consumables`, (specifically id 6), is just `0`.

+- `Vehicle`: `vehicle_class` has classes that are the same but are formatted diferently. e.g id 70 and id 69 are both airspeeders, but one of them has a space in between.

 These changes won't be implemented here, unless the swapi.dev maintainer decides to do the same as well. `swapi` is just meant to be compatible with swapi.dev.